Finding a Job in Austria

 - Meldezettel + work permit required.
 You need a Meldezettel (registration certificate) and a valid work permit before starting employment.

-What Are the Best Industries for Expats in Austria?
+What Are the Best Industries in Austria?

 | Industry | Demand Level | German Required? | Salary Range |